OceanLabs/iOS-Print-SDK/README.md

 - A4 (invoices, letters, etc)
 - Large Format Posters (A3, A2, A1)
 - Square and Round Stickers
+- T-Shirts & other Apparel
+- Phone Cases
 - New products being added monthly

 ## Features